openmrs/openmrs-module-metadatadeploy/README.md

 svc.installBundles(Context.getRegisteredComponents(MetadataBundle.class));
 ```

-Or used on it's own in a unit test:
+Or used on its own in a unit test:

 ```java
 @Autowired